PicoScope® 2000 Series

 With our scopes, high-end features such as serial decoding, mask limit testing, advanced math channels, segmented memory and a signal generator are all included in the price.

 If a new project you are working on would benefit from a feature such as CAN bus decoding or mask limit testing, often it costs less to buy a new PicoScope than to pay to enable the option on a benchtop.

 Most oscilloscopes are built down to a price.
 PicoScopes are built up to a specification.

 Careful front-end design and shielding reduces noise, crosstalk and harmonic distortion.
 Years of oscilloscope design experience can be seen in improved bandwidth flatness and low distortion.

 We are proud of the dynamic performance of our products and publish our specifications in detail.
 The result is simple: when you probe a circuit, you can trust in the waveform you see on the screen.

 PicoScope = PC oscilloscopes done properly.

 To protect your investment, both the PC software and firmware inside the scope can be updated.
-Pico has a 25 year history of providing new features for free through software downloads.
+Pico has a decades-long history of providing new features for free through software downloads.
 We deliver on our promises of future enhancements year after year.